ugurcanlacin/onlinecompiler/README.md

 # Online Compiler
 Online compiler developing by using Java technologies.
+The project is quite simple and easy Rest API.
+It only takes three parameters such as language name,code and input value.
+After that, It executes given code and returns output and error(if exist) as JSON data.

 Docker
 -----------------------------
-The project uses compilebox project's Docker setting which is available from https://github.com/remoteinterview/compilebox
+The project uses compilebox project's Docker setting which is available from https://github.com/remoteinterview/compilebox On the other hand, It is clear Java equivalent of that project.

 Docker Installation
 -----------------------------